onehashai/onehash-connect/templates/zerver/integrations/phabricator.md

-Zulip supports integration with Phabricator and can notify you of the latest items in your Phabricator feed.
+Connect supports integration with Phabricator and can notify you of the latest items in your Phabricator feed.

 1. Follow the instructions